oLiontas/RowSumExplorer/README.md

 #**Note**

-The output file is in a .txt format so you can insert this to an excel shhet via data import
+The output file is in a .txt format so you can insert this to an excel sheet via data import